Los Angeles is quickly becoming the go-to destination for young people looking to study business abroad.

 Despite being one of the world’s preeminent cities, LA refuses to sit on its laurel wreaths and is constantly making moves to innovate and improve upon itself.
 With one of the world’s largest populations and growing still, this metropolis has projects in the works that it anticipates are crucial to meeting the needs of its denizens.

-The Greater LA area is working hard to revamp its infrastructure to serve 18 million people with huge real estate projects.
+The Greater LA area is working hard to revamp its infrastructure to serve 18 million people with huge real estate and road projects.